upa/nshkmod/README.md

 	 spi 10 si 5 mdtype 1 remote 10.0.0.2 encap vxlan vni 10
 	 %

-Then, NSH packets with spi 12 and si 4 are received by nsh0 interface after decapsulation.
+Then, NSH packets with spi 12 and si 4 from networks over VXLAN-GPE or Ethernet or intra-host are received by nsh0 interface after decapsulation.

 [This pull request for tcpdump](https://github.com/the-tcpdump-group/tcpdump/pull/490) enables to display NSH over VXLAN-GPE packets.